Fell mountain railway system

 The Fell system was a third-rail system for railways that were too steep to be worked by adhesion on the running rails alone.
 It used a raised centre rail between the two running rails to provide extra traction and braking, or braking alone.
 Trains were propelled by wheels horizontally applied and retracted by springs onto the centre rail, controlled from the footplate, as well as by the normal running wheels.
 In practice, the running wheels could be allowed to run freely to reduce wear, but the centre brake shoes needed to be replaced frequently.
 For example: the locomotives' shoes were replaced after each journey on the Mont Cenis Pass Railway.
 Extra brake shoes were fitted to specially designed or adapted Fell locomotives and brake vans, and for traction the prototype locomotive had auxiliary cylinders powering the horizontal wheels.
 The Fell system was developed in the 1860s and was soon superseded by various types of rack railway for new lines, but some Fell systems remained in use into the 1960s.
 The Snaefell Mountain Railway still uses the Fell system for (emergency) braking, but not for traction.

-Fell's prototype locomotive of 1863.
-The upper cylinders drove the horizontal wheels.

 "Cutaway" of Mont Cenis Pass Railway locomotive.
 One pair of cylinders operated both horizontal and vertical driving wheels.

 Diagram showing horizontal drive wheels of Cenis Pass locomotive.
 Volute springs (marked "b") were moved in or out by screw thread "g" operated from the cab by worm drive "c".
 The horizontal drive wheels "a" moved on slides "f" against the rail.